Radon10043/Empirical-Study-LLM-MR/software-under-test/MaxRectangle/chats/prompt.md

 /**
  * Metamorphic Relation 1: Adding one row, the output should be the same as or larger than the
  * original one.
- *
- * @param matrix A binary matrix filled with 0s and 1s.
  */
 @ParameterizedTest
 @MethodSource("testcaseProvider")